joshua-coppola/Ski-Trail-Ratings/README.md

 It will take an osm file, and output a map of all ski trails with a difficultly assigned based on the steepest pitch.
 There are still some quirks with the slopes that are calculated because of assumptions made about the elevation data, but overall the osm files are now working well.

 For each mountain, an overall difficulty rating is created.
-This metric takes the mean of the hardest 30, 5 and 1 trails, then averages them together.
+This metric takes a weighted average of the hardest 5 and 30 trails.
+The hardest 5 trails contribute 80% of the score, while the hardest 30 contribute the other 20%.
 In short, this metric indicates how hard the most difficult trails are at a particular area.

 There is also a metric produced using the same methods but reversed.
 This indicates how challenging the easiest terrain is, and indicates how difficult the easiest terrain may be for a beginner skier.
+The beginner friendliness metric is calculated in the same fashion as difficulty, but when displayed in the bar charts it is subtracted from 30 so that the longest bars are the easiest.

+For each OSM file that is processed, a record is added to the `mountain_list.csv` file and a set of maps are created and stored in the `figures` directory.

 ## Bulk OSM